Skip to content

 • The Space – finally they loved that the space offered opportunities for discovery, which compelled them to explore and add more depth to their experience

 Turns out, we weren’t the only ones that got hooked into game play for these reasons.
-I also sought advice from Joe English, Esports expert and Senior Creative Director at Freeman who kindly shared his insights about gaming and esports.
+BaAM also sought advice from Joe English, Esports expert and Senior Creative Director at Freeman who shared his insights about gaming and esports.

 1. "Most people that watch a gaming or Esport competition are gamers themselves.
 They are watching the games and thinking, ‘How would I do it?’
 They have a real sense of awe watching professionals because they have tried it themselves."
 Like these gamers, virtual event attendees are often passionate and incredibly knowledgeable about a particular subject so creating a compelling world with backstory will allow them to fully engage with your content.